felixshiftellecon/dynamic-config-demos/README.md

 ## Repo Architecture

 Each use case of dynamic config is separated by branch.
 Each use cases structure may be different but the basic concept is there is a `config.yaml` file that contains the setup workflow.
-A `continued.yaml` which contain the continued workflow(s) may exist in the repo or it may be generated in some fashion.
+A `continued.yaml` which contains the continued workflow(s) may exist in the repo or it may be generated in some fashion.